Tanych/sfm-learning/README.md

 # sfm-learning
-Learning project for the sfm in https://github.com/gwu-libraries/
+Learning basic skills for the project for the sfm in https://github.com/gwu-libraries/ Make me involved in the project as soon as possible